-The Dave Ramsey budget explained, demystified, broken down and all laid out so you can start budgeting like a pro today!
+The Dave Ramsey budget explained, demystified, broken down, and all laid out!

 This post may contain affiliate links.
 If you make a purchase, I may make a commission at no cost to you.
 Please read my full disclosure for more info